 - 2. Jurisdiction.
 Jurisdiction of the University generally shall be limited to conduct which occurs on University premises or at University-sponsored or University-supervised functions.
-However, the University may take action, including, but not limited to, the imposition of sanctions under Section 6.040.2, against faculty members for conduct occurring in other settings, including off-campus, (1) in order to protect the physical safety of students, employees, visitors, clients, or other members of the University community, (2) if there are effects of the conduct that interfere with or limit any person's ability to participate in or benefit from the University aducational programs, activities or employment, (3) if the conduct is related to the faculty member's fitness or performance in the professional capacity of teacher or researcher or (4) if the conduct occurs when the faculty member is serving in the role of a University employee. - 3.
+However, the University may take action, including, but not limited to, the imposition of sanctions under Section 6.040.2, against faculty members for conduct occurring in other settings, including off-campus, (1) in order to protect the physical safety of students, employees, visitors, clients, or other members of the University community, (2) if there are effects of the conduct that interfere with or limit any person's ability to participate in or benefit from the University's educational programs, activities or employment, (3) if the conduct is related to the faculty member's fitness or performance in the professional capacity of teacher or researcher or (4) if the conduct occurs when the faculty member is serving in the role of a University employee. - 3.
 Alleged Violation of the University's Non-Discrimination Policies.
-Alleged violations of the University's Non-Discrimination Policies must be reported to the Compliance Officer and will be addressed in accordance with the University's Non-Discrimination Complaint Reporting and Resolution Procedure (NDCRRP).
+Alleged violations of the University's Non-Discrimination Polices must be reported to the Compliance Officer and will be addressed in accordance with the University's Non-Discrimination Complaint Reporting and Resolution Procedure (NDCRRP).
 The Dean, or other supervisory authority, as defined in the NDCRRP, may impose minor discipline upon a faculty member who has been found to have violated the University's Non-Discrimination Policies.
 Recommendations for serious discipline short of permanent removal and loss of tenure may be appealed under Section 6.040.6.2 of this Chapter.
-Recommendations for permanent removal and loss of tenure may be appealed under the faculty member must first exhaust all rights to appeal under the NDCRRP.
+Recommendations for permanent removal and loss of tenure may be appealed under Section 6.040.7 of this Chapter.
+Prior to exercising appeal rights under this Chapter, the faculty member must first exhaust all rights to appeal under the NDCRRP.